 Rental Application Template Frequently Asked Questions (FAQs)

 Below we answer some of the most frequently asked questions about rental application templates.
-If you have additional questions or would like to offer some insight on the topic, please visit the FitSmallBusiness forum.

 Do I Have to Use a Rental Application Form?

 You should use a rental application form whenever you rent property to a tenant.
 This allows you to know who is living in the property, their payment history and if they can afford the rent.
 A pro tip is that most evictions can be prevented by screening the tenant properly before renting to them.